 We began offering 3G services on an introductory basis in May 2001 and on a fully commercial basis in October 2001.
 These 3G services are being marketed under the name FOMA, which stands for Freedom Of Mobile multimedia Access.
 The introductory service area was confined to Tokyo's 23 wards and limited areas in Yokohama and Kawasaki.
 The fully commercial service was launched in the Tokyo metropolitan area, including Yokohama and Kawasaki, in an area within approximately a 30-km radius of central Tokyo.
-Furthermore, our 3G service was expanded to a broader part of the Tokyo metropolitan area (Tokyo and certain surrounding areas), as well as Osaka, Nagoya, Kyoto and Kobe in December 2001, and will be expanded to other major cities in Japan around spring 2002.
+Furthermore, our 3G service was expanded to a broader part of the Tokyo metropolitan area (Tokyo and certain surrounding areas), as well as Osaka, Nagoya, Kyoto and Kobe in December 2001, and other major cities in Japan, such as Sapporo, Sendai, Kanazawa, Hiroshima, Takamatsu and Fukuoka, in April 2002.

 Our basic strategy is to expand the 3G services we offer at the same time as we expand our geographic reach.
-We believe that our 3G services are well-suited for high-end and business users; approximately two-thirds of our current 3G subscribers are corporate users.
+We believe that our 3G services are well-suited for high-end and business users.
 One of the primary advantages of our 3G services is the increased quality and speed at which services are available.
 Additionally, these new services offer the ability to simultaneously handle both voice communications and data packet transmissions so that subscribers can continue talking while sending and receiving data.
 3G services that we currently offer include videophone, e-mail, high-speed Internet connection services, 3G i-mode services and mobile computing and various information based services.
-We recently launched our "i-motion" service which enables users to obtain video-content at speeds up to 384 Kbps.
+In November 2001, we launched our "i-motion" service which enables users to obtain video-content at speeds up to 384 Kbps.
+In May 2002, we launched trial service of "V-Live" which enables FOMA users access to streaming live and archived video, with contents including music, sports, news, animation, and tourist information.